 So with that in mind, the question to be asked is this: what is actually involved in building my own PC?

-	Our class covered this and more so settle in and let’s go over what was taught at BYITC’s Build Your Own PC class in Glasgow.
+Our class covered this and more so settle in and let’s go over what was taught at BYITC’s Build a PC class in UK.

 Introduction to Health and Safety, Components

 When building a PC and installing the various components we really wanted to stress certain things when it comes to personal safety and handling expensive, sometimes fragile, equipment so we let the students know all about things like grounding to prevent static electricity damage to themselves and the components.
 With Health and Safety covered we introduced the kids to all of the various components involved in building up a PC with a brief overview of each part and their operation.

 With the introduction out of the way, we got the students involved in building the PC with hands-on demos of how to install each part.
 We went over the correct order of installation, tools that might be required and the proper technique for handling and installing parts that might require any extra care such as the CPU socket.

 Now that the parts were installed we went over perhaps the most underrated part of PC building and maintenance – Cable Management.
 If the inside of the case is messy you can end up badly affecting the internal cooling of the PC which can lead to unnecessary and even dangerous overheating of parts.

 Of course, the main reason you want to manage cables is for aesthetics as the last thing you want is a messy PC case.
 The horror.
 If you see a single cable you may as well throw the entire thing in the bin if you ask me (only slightly joking).